mnsekula/scREhurdle/README.md

 require(devtools)
 devtools::install_github("mnsekula/scREhurdle", INSTALL_opts = "--no-multiarch")
 ```
-This will build and install the **scREhurdle** package for the version (32 bit or 64 bit) of R the code is run on.
+This will build and install the **scREhurdle** package for the version of R (either 32 bit or 64 bit) the code is run on.

 ## Getting Started
 The package vignette demonstrates how to use the **scREhurdle** package to perform a differential expression analysis.
 This vignette can be viewed online [here](http://htmlpreview.github.io/?https://github.com/mnsekula/scREhurdle/blob/master/scREhurdle.html).